aheze/SupportDocs/Documentation/LibraryCustomization.md

 </table>

 ## Navigation View Style
-This controls the layout of the navigation view.
+This is [another thing](https://developer.apple.com/documentation/swiftui/navigationviewstyle) that comes from SwiftUI, which controls the layout of the navigation view.
 This only applies to larger devices like the iPhone 7 Plus when they are in landscape, or iPads.
 If your app is portrait-only, you can ignore this.

 ![Navigation View Style](https://raw.githubusercontent.com/aheze/SupportDocs/main/Assets/OptionsPreview/NavigationStylePreview.png)